SSD2015/219244/Schedule.md

 1. Each team will demo their application.
 2. Discuss and submit the Design Patterns assignment from week 6.
 3. Requirements update.
+4. Modeling exercise (TBA).
-4. Discussion of common glossary terms: Rating, Vote/Voting, "Organizer", Administrator,
+5. Discussion of common glossary terms: Rating, Vote/Voting, "Organizer", Administrator,
-    * At eXceedCamp who decides the "voting" criteria?
-How many votes different types of user gets?
+    * At eXceedCamp **who** decides the "voting" criteria?
 How is winner selected?
-5. Report results of your retrospective meeting to the TAs individually.
+6. Report results of your retrospective meeting to the TAs individually.
     * In the Roadmap below it lists what you should have by the end of EL1.
 Check that you've done them.

 ### Assignment for Week 7